-Jorge Wong, PhD, CCEP, CHC

-Director of Behavioral Health Services

-Asian Americans for Community Involvement

-2400 Moorpark Ave., Suite 300

-San Jose, CA 95128
+Jorge Wong, PhD, CCEP, CHC Director of Behavioral Health Services, Asian Americans for Community Involvement 2400 Moorpark Ave., Suite 300 San Jose, CA 95128 (408)975-2730 x230 Jorge.wong@aaci.org

-(408)975-2730 x230

-Jorge.wong@aaci.org

-CALIFORNIA REDUCING DISPARITIES PROJECT (CRDP) ASIAN PACIFIC ISLANDER STRATEGIC PLANNING WORKGROUP (API-SPW)

-1. NAME OF PROGRAM:

-Chinese Community Problem Gambling Project (CCPGP)

-2. TYPE OF PROGRAM: Universal prevention

-Х Selective prevention

-Χ Early intervention

-Other (please specify)

-3 NAME OF PROGRAM DEVELOPER - Please include all contact information

-Kent Woo

-Executive Director

-NICOS Chinese Health Coalition

-1208 Mason Street

-San Francisco, CA 94108

-kentwoo@aol.com / kentwoo@nicoschc.org

-(415) 788-6426 - phone

-(415) 788-0966 - fax

-www.nicoschc.org

-(NICOS Chinese Health Coalition is permitting NAPAFASA to submit this paper on its behalf.)

-Target population: Chinese community, particularly Non-English Proficient (NEP)/Limited-English Proficient (LEP) immigrant adults.

-Services are provided in English and several dialects of Chinese, including Cantonese and Mandarin Given studies that indicate a higher than average rate of problem gambling, and a needs assessment that indicates a community concern for problem gambling, the program is intended for Chinese-American problem gamblers and affected individuals (e.g., their family members and/or friends).
-Counseling services are provided at different neighborhood-based community mental health and social services agencies.

-Although the program was originally created to serve San Francisco's Chinese community, components of it, such as a 24/7 bilingual helpline, have been expanded to serve Chinese communities statewide.
-Other components, such as general problem gambling education, have been expanded/ adapted to serve all California residents.

-The CCPGP seeks to address problem gambling in the Chinese community.

-The CCPGP seeks to enhance the protective factors of family and social support.
-Family has been used as a protective as well as motivating factor for gamblers/ their relatives to seek help.
-For example, an early awareness ad campaign used the slogan, "When one person is addicted to gambling, the whole family suffers."
-Because of the importance of family and responsibility towards the family unit in Chinese culture, behavior modification techniques have included kin-centered strategies such as asking gamblers to carry a photo of the spouse and children in their wallets as a reminder of the impact their actions have on their loved ones when they reach for gambling money.
-The CCPGP has also successfully utilized weekly facilitated support groups for problem gamblers and groups for spouses of problem gamblers in Asian community-based settings as an alternative to Gamblers Anonymous/ Gam Anon, a model that has not always worked well with the population.

-The CCPGP seeks to reduce risk factors associated with: stress/ trauma from the immigration experience; isolation due to limited opportunities to participate in the larger society; and stigma from accessing mental health services.
+1. NAME OF PROGRAM: Chinese Community Problem Gambling Project ct (CCPGP) 2.
+TYPE OF PROGRAM: Universal prevention X Selective prevention X Early intervention Other (please specify) 3.
+NAME OF PROGRAM DEVELOPER - Please e include all contact information Kent Woo Executive Director NICOS Chinese Health Coalition 1208 Mason Street San Francisco, CA 94108 kentwoo@aol.com / kentwoo@nicoschc.org (415) 788-6426 - phone (415) 788-0966 - fax www.nicoschc.org (NICOS Chinese Health Coalition is permitting) NAPAFASA to submit this paper on its behalf) (NICOS Chinese Health Coantion is permitting) (VIII / II / C) / to subline this paper on its behall.)
+4. TARGET POPULATION urly Non-English Proficient (NEP)/Limited-English Proficient (LEP) immigrant adults. ······································ Services are provided in English and several dialect cts of Chinese, including Cantonese and Mandarin rate of problem gambling, and a needs assessment that indicates a community concern for problem gambling, the pro- ogram is intended for Chinese-American problem gamblers and affected individuals (e.g., their family members an d/or friends).
+Counseling services are provided at different neighborhood-based community mental health an id social services agencies. rve San Francisco's Chinese community, components of it, such as a rve Chinese communities statewide.
+Other components, such as general problem gambling education, have been e xpanded/ adapted to serve all California residents.
+5. WHAT ARE THE GOALS OF THIS PROGR The CCPGP seeks to address problem gambling in the Chinese community.
+The CCPGP seeks to enhance the protective fact. ors of family and social support.
+Family has been used as a protective atives to seek help.
+For example, an early awareness ad campaign gambling, the whole family suffers."
+Because of the importance of n Chinese culture, behavior modification techniques have included carry a photo of the spouse and children in their wallets as a r loved ones when they reach for gambling money.
+The CCPGP has groups for problem gamblers and groups for spouses of problem alternative to Gamblers Anonymous/ Gam Anon, a model that has not always worked well with the population. · · · · d with: stress/ trauma from the immigration experience; isolation due to limited opportunities to participate in the large r society; and stigma from accessing mental health services.